byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![Enzyme Spa](./enzymeImages/enzymeWoodHempBrush.JPG)

-### Pro-biotic Eco-enzyme is *Water Therapy;* forgiveness, healing through nature.
-Connecting with things that make living possible, the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health. *Bio-logical Body And Earth Care,* wellness, and happiness.
+### Pro-biotic Eco-enzyme is *Water Therapy;* Forgiveness and healing through nature.

+Connecting with things that make living possible, the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health.

+Ancestral Healing- *Bio-logical Body and Earth care,* wellness, and happiness.
 A practice of *symbiotic connection* within the natural world and with each other.

 ![Enzyme Spa Glass Brew](./enzymeImages/enzymeGlassBrew.jpg)

 ***Water Alchemy; Self-care that goes far beyond the self, bio-logically re-connecting.***
-Symbiotically nourishing, fortifying and gentle.
+Symbiotically cleansing, nourishing, fortifying and gentle.

 Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.